one-commercial-partner/OCPScale/docs/Azure/BootCamps/WVD/Deploy/Deploy-Lab09-Test-WVD-Deployment.md

     * Username: `Bob.Jones@yourdomain.onmicrosoft.com`
     * Password: `Complex.Password`
 5. Click **Yes** on the next screen and the **Done** on the following screen.
-6. Click on the icon for Personal Pool.
+6. Double-click on the icon for Personal Pool.
-7. When prompted, enter the password: `Complex.Password`.
+7. When prompted enter the credentials for Bob Jones:
+    * Username: `Bob.Jones@<yourdomain>.onmicrosoft.com`
+    * Password: `Complex.Password`
 8. Once connected, change the desktop background to a different picture.
 9. Disconnect from the session.

 ## Exercise 2 - Connect with the Windows Virtual Desktop web client

-1. In a browser, navigate to the [Windows Virtual Desktop web client](https://rdweb.wvd.microsoft.com/webclient).
+1. In a INPrivate or InCognito browser, navigate to the [Windows Virtual Desktop web client](https://rdweb.wvd.microsoft.com/webclient).
 2. When prompted enter the credentials for Julia Williams:
     * Username: Julia.Williams@`yourdomain`.onmicrosoft.com
     * Password: `Complex.Password`